LyraSolomon/programmer-training/general/lessons/README.md

  * [DRY: Don't Repeat Yourself](dry) - become a good programmer by not unnecessarily repeating code.
 Sorry if this lesson is a bit dry.
  * [classes](classes) - **Q:** Who doesn't like object-oriented programming? **A:** lots of people
  * [modules](modules) - use code from other files and helpful code that other people have made for you
  * [git & github](git) - version-control system, for collaborating on projects.
-No, it's not like google drive.
+No, it's not like Google Drive.
 Git is difficult until you get the hang of it.
  * [code review](code-review) - practice catching other people's mistakes
- * [vim](vim) - optional lesson on using vim, a customizable text editor that has tons of shortcuts but is hard to use
+ * [vim](vim) - optional lesson on using Vim, a customizable text editor that has tons of shortcuts but is hard to use